sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 With this, you uploaded the promotional rule "Buy a coffee machine and show coupon TIME FOR COFFEE to get 100 Euro off" (promotion ID: `771`) for the **Heidelberg** store (business unit ID: `FC01`) and the validity period **September 1st, 2024 to September 30th, 2024**.

 >In this tutorial, you only upload the promotional rule.
-You have already uploaded the regular sales price of **500 Euro** for the product **coffee machine** (material number: `COFFEE_MACHINE`, unit of measure: `PCE`) with the validity period **May 1st, 2021 to December 31st, 2021** in step 3 of the tutorial [Apply a Mix-and-Match Promotion with SAP Omnichannel Promotion Pricing](opps-advanced-scenario-mixandmatch).
+You have already uploaded the regular sales price of **500 Euro** for the product **coffee machine** (material number: `COFFEE_MACHINE`, unit of measure: `PCE`) with the validity period **September 1st, 2024 to September 30th, 2024** in step 3 of the tutorial [Apply a Mix-and-Match Promotion with SAP Omnichannel Promotion Pricing](opps-advanced-scenario-mixandmatch).